-Target: A ranged attack targets one enemy within its range a creature has line of sight and line of effect to.
-If the range of the attack includes the "nearest" descriptor, the nearest enemy within line of sight of the attacker must be chosen as the target for the attack.
+Target: A ranged attack targets one enemy within its range that a creature has line of sight and line of effect to.
+If the attack is redirected against an invisible target, the target is considered to have Conceal 11 for the attack.